Implan-Group/api/batch/readme.md

 # Overview

-This document is intended to provide a developer guide for the API that IMPLAN has developed for generating Industry Impact Analysis (Detailed) impacts via API.
+This document is intended to provide a developer guide for the API that IMPLAN has developed for generating simple and scalable Batch Industry Output impacts via API.

 ## Postman Collection